mvysny/photocloud-frame-slideshow/docs/index.md

 Once launched, PhotoCloud will present you with a device key.
 You need to e-mail me the device key;
 in turn I'll give you an unlock code which you have to type into PhotoCloud.
-The unlock code is 102 characters long; it's really annoying to type in on a TV.
+The unlock code is 102 characters long; it's really annoying to type in on a TV - you have been warned :)

-The unlock key unlocks all versions of the app; the app should stay unlocked even when updated.
+The unlock key unlocks all features of the app.
+The app should stay unlocked even when updated.
 You can also use the same unlock key after you uninstall PhotoCloud and install it from scratch.
-There is no count limit - you can reinstall and unlock the app on the same device as many times as you need.
+There is no unlock count limit - you can reinstall and unlock the app on the same device as many times as you need.

 However, **factory reset of the device will change the Hardware Key and will render the unlock key useless**.
 In such case you **will need to purchase a new unlock key**.